1998–99 Arsenal F.C. season: March–May

 Arsenal moved into second place with a 3–0 win over Sheffield Wednesday on 9 March 1999.
-A brace from Bergkamp and a debut goal scored by Kanu – dumming the goalkeeper inside the penalty box and shooting past the middle of the net, meant the club now picked up 27 points out of a possible last 33.
+A brace from Bergkamp and a debut goal scored by Kanu – dummying the goalkeeper inside the penalty box and shooting past the middle of the net - meant the club now picked up 27 points out of a possible last 33.
 A 2–0 win against Everton was followed by another 2–0 win, at home to Coventry City.
 Arsenal drew 0–0 with Southampton on 3 April 1999, which left the team four points behind league leaders Manchester United.
 A 1–0 victory against Blackburn Rovers three days later, helped them move a point behind first position.
 The team scored five goals against Wimbledon and hit Middlesbrough for six the following week; Kanu's first goal, Arsenal's third was described as an "illustration of the African's deceptive subtlety," side-stepping defender Dean Gordon before stroking the ball past the net.
 The result moved Arsenal to the top of the table for the first time in the season, albeit having played a match more than Manchester United.

 In May Arsenal beat Derby County 1–0 to return to first spot, after Manchester United recorded three points against Aston Villa.
 A 3–1 away win against Tottenham Hotspur moved them three points clear after Paul Ince scored a late equaliser for Liverpool against Manchester United.
 Wenger was adamant that Ferguson's team were marginal favourites, but it was evident the title race would be decided on the final day, akin to 1995.
 Jimmy Floyd Hasselbaink's late winner for Leeds United against Arsenal two days later all but ended their chances of retaining the league championship.
 Although Manchester United drew their penultimate match away to Blackburn Rovers, they eventually secured the title with a 2–1 victory at home to Tottenham Hotspur; a second half goal scored by Kanu against Aston Villa on the final day ensured Arsenal finished a point behind, in second place.